How to use tracing paper for your home renovation

-Use a thicker pen and trace the exterior perimeter of the house, including notches to show window and door locations.
-We recommend the Artline 210 0.6mm.
+Use a thicker pen and trace the exterior perimeter of the house, including notches to show window and door locations - such as a 0.6mm pen.

-If you have a photocopier, now’s a great time to put a few sheets of tracing paper into your printer and take copies.
-This way, you’ll only need to trace the perimeter once.
+If you have a photocopier, now's a great time to put a few sheets of tracing paper into your printer and take copies.
+That way, you’ll only need to trace the perimeter once.

 Use a thinner pen or pencil to test out some interior layouts.
-If you’re using a pen, try the Artline 220 0.2mm.
+If you're using a pen, try a 0.2mm.

 For elevations, follow the same process as above.
 You can test out kitchen and wardrobe layouts, media walls, and anything else that isn’t a plain wall.